 We achieve this through adopting a very proactive approach, underpinned by rigorous processes, strong support networks, access to experts, open communication and a close, compassionate community.

-We are delighted to have been shortlisted for the Independent Schools of the Year 2020 awards in the Student Wellbeing Category.
+We are delighted to have been selected as a Finalist for the Independent Schools of the Year 2020 awards in the Student Wellbeing Category.
 The judges were looking for schools where ‘the promotion of student well-being sits at the heart of its ethos and informs and underpins the life of the whole-school community.’
 The winners will be announced in the Autumn 2020.
 A full list of awards can be read here

 ‘This is a school that has made it a priority to ensure mental health and wellbeing conversations are part of the fabric of everyday school life for children and their families.